You are a student or doing an internship

 - ensures that you are able to work in the occupation you are being educated or trained for

 In addition, we check whether you spend at least 19 hours a week on your course of study.
-This includes practical classes and optional course activities, class hours, homework hours and travelling time to and from your place of study.
+This includes practical classes and optional course activities, time spent in class and doing homework, and travelling time to and from your place of study.

 If you start doing a job on the side, or an internship or voluntary work for which you get paid, you will probably become insured under the Wlz scheme.

 If you are going to study outside the Netherlands, you will remain insured under the Wlz scheme while you are away.
-This is true whether or not you are still registered as living at an address in the Netherlands.
+This applies regardless of whether you are still registered as living at an address in the Netherlands.